TanYewWei/ecto/riak.md

     * Everytime an Entity is read, we check to ensure that it is of the latest version, and if not, intiate the migration process.
 The update WILL NOT be sent back to riak until the entity is explictly written back to Riak.

     * Everytime we attempt an Entity update, we check to see if the version is the latest, and perform migration if needed.

+5. **Modification of primary_key is (currently) not allowed**

+    It is recommended that you override the primary key to be a random `:string` type.

+    After being assigned, the field name of the primary key cannot be changed.

 ## Things that would be nice